ByteSizedRD/liftoff-cards-planning/README.md

 ## Features

+User Profiles: Each unique user will have a profile to store their name & game stats

-This app will include user profiles, the ability to keep score for different types of games, detailed statistics, and data visualization.
+Ability to score different games: This app will include the ability to score multiple games (Pinochle, Hearts, Ol' Shoot, Canasta)

+Detailed Statitics: The app will store details statistics beyond just wins/losses.
+Examples: longest winning streak, highest overall score, etc.

+Data Visualization: I will utilize a JS library to create data visualizations

 ## Technologies